 A microloan is exactly what it sounds like; it’s not a lot of cash.
 Still, if your company only needs something like $500 – $35,000, then a microloan could do the trick.

 Do you need much more than a microloan?
 Then request a small business loan for your company.
 Be prepared to put up collateral, which might be stock or real property or the like.
 Loans must be paid back promptly.
 Otherwise, your company’s credit rating will drop.

 Another alternative is business credit cards.
 However, know that business credit cards must be paid off just like consumer credit cards.

-So you ought to be vigilant with these and pay them off as soon as is practical.
+Credit history matters more than anything else with business credit cards.
+So be vigilant with these and pay them off as soon as is practical.

 Of course our favorite hack is business credit building!

 Due to the fact that corporate credit is independent from personal, it helps to secure a small business owner’s personal assets, in the event of litigation or business insolvency.
 Also, with two distinct credit scores, a small business owner can get two separate cards from the same vendor.
 This effectively doubles purchasing power.